nieves-observatory/.github/profile/README.md

 # Observarium

-> An web-based observation planner for the Nieves Observatory
+> A web-based observation planner for the Nieves Observatory

 Find astronomical targets easily to maximise available telescope time for imaging and research.